Divine Comedy: Criticism and textual history

 A detail from one of Sandro Botticelli's illustrations for Inferno, Canto XVIII, 1480s.
 Silverpoint on parchment, completed in pen and ink.

 Critical reception of the Divine Comedy has varied considerably prior to its universal renown today.
 Although recognised as a masterpiece in the centuries immediately following its publication, the work largely fell into obscurity during the Enlightenment, with some notable exceptions: Vittorio Alfieri; Antoine de Rivarol, who translated the Inferno into French; and Giambattista Vico, who in the Scienza nuova and in the Giudizio su Dante inaugurated what would later become the romantic reappraisal of Dante, juxtaposing him to Homer.

 The Comedy was "rediscovered" in the English-speaking world by William Blake – who illustrated several passages of the epic – and the Romantic writers of the 19th century.
 Later authors such as T. S. Eliot, Ezra Pound, Samuel Beckett, C. S. Lewis and James Joyce have drawn on it for inspiration.
 The poet Henry Wadsworth Longfellow was its first American translator, and modern poets, including Seamus Heaney, Robert Pinsky, John Ciardi, W. S. Merwin, and Stanley Lombardo, have also produced translations of all or parts of the book.
 In Russia, beyond Alexander Pushkin's translation of a few tercets, Osip Mandelstam's late poetry has been said to bear the mark of a "tormented meditation" on the Comedy.
 In 1934, Mandelstam gave a modern reading of the poem in his labyrinthine "Conversation on Dante".
 Erich Auerbach said Dante was the first writer to depict human beings as the products of a specific time, place and circumstance, as opposed to mythic archetypes or a collection of vices and virtues, concluding that this, along with the fully imagined world of the Divine Comedy, suggests that the Divine Comedy inaugurated literary realism and self-portraiture in modern fiction.
 In T. S. Eliot's estimation, "Dante and Shakespeare divide the world between them.
 There is no third."
 For Jorge Luis Borges the Divine Comedy was "the best book literature has achieved".

+In the centuries since its publication, the Comedy has developed one of the most extensive critical traditions of any work of literature, unmatched by any other secular work of western literature; line-by-line commentaries have been written in languages across Europe, the Americas, and Asia.
+Significantly, the Comedy was among the first pieces of vernacular literature to receive serious critical attention.
+Prior to 1300, such detailed criticism was reserved for religious texts and works of classical literature.

 The Comedy is considered one originator of the encyclopedic novel across multiple formulations of the concept.
-Mendelson's coinage of the term contrasted Dante's initial ostracism with his later importance to Italian national identity, comparing this to the culture-building function of later encyclopedic authors like Shakespeare, Cervantes, or Melville.
+Edward Mendelson's coinage of the term contrasted Dante's initial ostracism with his later importance to Italian national identity, comparing this to the culture-building function of later encyclopedic authors like Shakespeare, Cervantes, or Melville.